CatScan-crypt/Starknet-ERC20-Deployer/workflow.md

 1. [x] Add no deployed contracts yet in history tab.
 (DeploymentHistoryTable.jsx)
 2. [ ] Pop the hover message when the deploy button is pressed when blocked (solution: https://stackoverflow.com/questions/69038218/make-disabled-button-trigger-onclick-event-in-react).
 (DeployContractInnerUI.jsx)
 3. [ ] Change all px props to % or similar for margins and paddings.
 (App.css)
-4. [ ] Replace the deploy button and add "Waiting for user's approval" message instead and "Sending transaction" after - (DeployContractInnerUI.jsx)
+4. [ ] Replace the deploy button when pending and add "Waiting for user's approval" message instead and "Sending transaction" after - (DeployContractInnerUI.jsx)
 5. [ ] Add "Transaction result [eg fail\success]" popup messages.
 (DeployContractInnerUI.jsx)
 6. [ ] Add a success\fail message on contract deployment(start with alert and continue with a component).
 (DeployContractInnerUI.jsx)

+### Wallet Integration
+1. [ ] Disable button when sending transaction.
+(DeployContractInnerUI.jsx)
+2. [ ] Add error and block deploy button on special chars in name and symbol and do same on chars and special chars in supply.
+(DeployContractInnerUI.jsx)
+3. [ ] Block the switch chain button in wallet actions when on Braavos and add ! icon with message.
+(SwitchChain.tsx)
+4. [ ] Change Wallet Actions text to wallet hash and network and if not connect then it will have a "No Connected Wallet". (walletActions.jsx)

 ### Code Refactoring
 1. [ ] Modularize Setting.tsx.
 (Settings.jsx)
 2. [x] Modularize App.css.
 (App.css)

-### Feature Development
-1. [ ] Add contract methods to Contract Actions tab.
-(ContractActions.jsx)

 ### Bug Fixes
 1. [ ] Fix "No fail" transaction in: Starknet-ERC20-Deployer/src/tabs/deploy/hooks/useDeploymentEffect.ts-deploymentData function. (useDeploymentEffect.ts)